gokraken-net/gokraken-net-Document/README.md

   1. System Interaction Overview

 #### RESTFul API Tutorial
 ###### Objective
-  - Describes the usage procedure of the RESTFul API of the Atlas platform that generates media content corresponding to user input using generative AI technology and the detailed API functions.
+  - Describes the usage procedure of the RESTFul API of the Kraken platform that generates media content corresponding to user input using generative AI technology and the detailed API functions.

 ###### Target
   - Companies / users who want to receive AI-based media content corresponding to input data end-to-end